jambalong/portfolio/src/_posts/2025-11-05-rails-kamal-7-deployment-errors.md

 The production password I generated using a strong password manager (Bitwarden) contained URL-reserved characters (@, #, &).
 These characters need to be URL-encoded, and failing to do so breaks the entire `DATABASE_URL`.

 I generated a new, alphanumeric-only password for the database and ensured the `DATABASE_URL` was built with the clean string.
-I encourage keeping secrets simple for URI use or ensure great URL encoding is applied.
+I encourage keeping secrets simple for URI use, or ensuring great URL encoding is applied.

 ## Missing Variable Somewhere In My Configs?